 Moving is a stressful time under the best of circumstances, and it can be even more stressful for seniors moving out of their home.
-Whether it’s time to downsize to a new house or move to a long-term care facility, Relocation Stress Syndrome (also known as Transfer Trauma) is real, and it can manifest in many ways—including insomnia, agitation, depression and short-term memory loss.
+Whether it’s time to downsize to a new house or move to a long-term care facility, Senior Relocation Stress Syndrome (also known as Transfer Trauma) is real, and it can manifest in many ways—including insomnia, agitation, depression and short-term memory loss.

 The number one key to a successful, anxiety-free moving day is preparation.
 Getting your ducks in a row well in advance of the big day will help to alleviate unnecessary worry and ensure a smoother transition.

 To help make moving day as smooth and stress-free as possible, we’ve mapped out our top moving day tips for seniors, including:

 - Choosing the right home

 First things’ first…where will you or your loved one live?
 Are you moving into a smaller house or apartment or to a senior living community?
 Independent or assisted living?
 Skilled nursing?
 No matter the answer, no one likes to be told where they have to live, so communication is key to ensure everyone’s needs and wants are accounted for during the search for a new home.

 Consider what features and amenities are important—is there a preference for the first floor or 10th?
 Garden, water, or city view?
 What about in-suite laundry, meal preparation and social activities?
 These may seem like small details, but they’re the ones that matter most to the person making the move.